NEAR-labs/ui.fund3r/__tests__/MANUAL_TESTING.md

 - http://localhost:3000/grants/t3st.testnet-7 | Should show "Thank you!
 We are currently checking your data" and its description, "Acceptance or Denial Notification" should be checked and "KYC" have a pending icon

+- http://localhost:3000/grants/t3st.testnet-8 | Should show "Sorry, the KYC has been denied" and a button button and "Acceptance or Denial Notification" should be checked

 ## API Implementation informations

 - Check `__tests__/mocks/handlers.ts` to see how the API should behave